 All of the issues Mrs. Merkel was confronted with in 2018 made her announce her farewell from the chancellery earlier than originally intended.
 The Merkel era will be over in 2021, after this legislative period.

 Merkel and the entire nation are hoping 2019 will be a lot better.
 One thing is certain: Germany will have more influence at the United Nations.
-From today, the country is part of the U.N.
-Security Council for two years.

 “There (in the Council), Germany will champion global solutions”, Merkel said in her address.
 “Also we will increase funds for humanitarian help and development aid, but also our defense spending.”